Toby Brown, Artist, Braintree, UK

-For Toby, putting brush to canvas is the purest form of expression – a release that has helped him through some of his darkest moments.
-Diagnosed with paranoid schizophrenia in 2009, he turned to his trusted hobby to express the loneliness he was feeling.
+For him, putting brush to canvas is the purest form of expression – a release that has helped him through some of his darkest moments.
+Diagnosed with paranoid schizophrenia in 2009, Toby turned to his trusted hobby to express the loneliness he was feeling.

 Toby joined a local art group run by Rethink Mental Illness, a founding charity partner in England of Mental Health UK, which helps improve the lives of people severely affected by mental illness.

 Since then, the student has become the teacher.
 Toby, whose portraits are fabled for the incredible detail around his subjects' eyes, which capture the often-hidden side of depression, now shares his gift with his fellow artists at the group to help breathe life into their own creations.
 Toby’s own work, a series of exhibitions called ‘Behind the Smile’, is also giving mental health a powerful voice – and to wide critical acclaim.

 He also won a competition to design socks for ISG’s Cycle for Charity bike ride, an annual initiative which raised an astounding £34,000 in 2019 for ISG's UK charity partner, Mental Health UK – giving back to the charity which has done so much to support his own journey.